 - Kidney problems

 For a cat with kidney or renal disease, dehydration can be a serious problem.
 The kidneys’ job to filter the blood, remove toxins and then recycle/re-absorb water back into the body but if the kidney function is compromised, the ability to complete this task is reduced, leading to increased urination.
 If your cat’s fluid intake levels remain insufficient, eventually less urine is produced as their renal systems start to fail.
 Prompt veterinary treatment to intravenously replace your cat’s fluids can help to reverse the effects of dehydration.
+Take a look at our review of cat food for kidney disease for more options.

 Feline diabetes often presents itself as frequent urination – or polyuria caused by increased glucose levels in the blood – and excessive thirst, which can also be a sign of associated dehydration.
 As your diabetic cat goes to the loo, the volume of urine can be increased to get rid of the filtered-out glucose, leading to a loss of vital fluids and ultimately a dehydrated puss.